ftshijt/CALL-proto/README.md

 Runs on latest version of python (python3) and need pip to install needed packages so make sure that you have them on your machine

 `cd Django/django_project` \
+ Install python3 virtual environment package first if you dont already have it, and then use command `python3 -m venv env` \
+`source env/bin/activate` to start the virtual environment, make sure to do this before running the server \

+Necessary packages and libraries to install before running server for the first time if you do not already have them:
+`pip install django`\
+`pip install django-crispy-forms`\
+`pip install scipy`\
+`pip install SpeechRecognition`\
+`brew install portaudio`\
+`pip install pyaudio`\
+`brew install ffmpeg`

+Followings are my sample environment (as of Mar 2020) : python version: 3.7.6 (default, Mar 2020)  [GCC 7.3.0] \
+django version: 3.0.4 \
+speechrecognition version: 2.1.3 \
+portaudio version: V19.6.0 \
+pyaudio version: 0.2.11

 ## Runnning the Development Server